bzamith/bzamith/README.md

 ### Hi there 👋
 My name is **Bruna** 🙆‍♀️ , I am Brazilian 🇧🇷 and I have a bachelor in Computer Engineering from Federal University of Sao Carlos.

 I am currently working as a Software Engineer @ Amazon 💻.
-But I also passionate and continuously learning about Artificial Intelligence and Bioinformatics.
+But I am also passionate and continuously learning about Artificial Intelligence and Bioinformatics.

 Please visit my [personal portfolio](http://bzamith.github.io/) to get overview of my recent projects and topics that I am studying.